Unsteady dynamics of a classical particle-wave entity: Statistical aspects of irregular walking

 For the droplet's dynamics this value of $\Delta$ can be approximated by $\Delta\approx u/\kappa$ where $u=\sqrt{\beta/2 - 1}$ is the steady walking speed for the sinusoidal wave form.
 For the Langevin equation described in Eq.~\eqref{Eq: langevin} with a dichotomous noise term, the exact solution for the stationary probability distribution of the variable $q$ is~\citep{Sancho1984}

 where

 The corresponding autocorrelation function is

-A comparison of the Langevin model results with the numerical results for the stationary probability distribution of droplet's velocity and the velocity autocorrelation function is shown in Figs.~\ref{fig: statchaos2}(a) and (b) respectively.
-We find that the Langevin model captures the qualitative features of both of these plots.
+A comparison of the Langevin model results with the numerical results for the stationary probability distribution of the droplet's velocity and velocity autocorrelation function is shown in Figs.~\ref{fig: statchaos2}(a) and (b) respectively.
+We find that the Langevin model captures the qualitative features of both of these plots. {We note that \citet{durey2018} also used a Langevin equation formalism to rationalize the wave-like statistics emerging at long times when the droplet is confined in a harmonic potential.
+Moreover, \citet{Hubert2019} also used velocity autocorrelation functions to describe the statistical properties of the long term dynamics in the irregular walking regime of a free walker in two dimensions.}